WJ714/Bridginggap-flux/README.md

 ![Description](image/save_binder.png)

 💡 Please note: We will use Binder for Tutorial 1.
-However, for Tutorials 2 and 3, since you will be working with different study sites, you are encouraged to work locally.
+For Tutorials 2 and 3, you can also run the scripts using Binder, but since you will be working with different study sites, you are encouraged to work locally.

 ________________________________________
 ## 📚 Three tutorials are included here: